-It’s no secret that modern technologies can impose a severe danger for users who don’t care about online safety.
-It mostly relates to young people who put entertainment in priority and often forget about their privacy on the Internet.
+It’s no secret that modern technologies can impose severe danger for users who don’t care about online safety.
+It mostly relates to young people who put entertainment as a priority and often forget about their privacy on the Internet.

 However, adults can fall victims to online abusers, too.
 They can start relationships with experienced catfishers or accidentally disclose their credit card credentials to scammers.